 '''

-[ { "collName" : "value-1-1", "col2Name" : "value-1-2"}, { "collName" :

-"value-2-1", "col2Name" : "value-2-2"}]
+The following json format is supported: [ { "col1Name" : "value-1-1", "col2Name" : "value-1-2"}, { "col1Name" : "value-2-1", "col2Name" : "value-2-2"}]

 '''

-The file should contain a valid JSON array containing any number of JSON objects.
-Each JSON object should contain column names as property and column values as property values.
-The names, number and order of columns in the table are decided from the first object of the JSON file.
+The file should contain a valid json array containing any number of json objects.
+Each json object should contain column names as property and column values as property values.
+The names, number and order of columns in the table are decided from the first object of the json file.
 The names and datatype of column can be edited during the preview step.
-If some JSON objects have extra properties then they are ignored.
+If some json objects have extra properties then they are ignored.
 If they do not have some of the properties then null values are assumed.
-Note that the extension of files cannot be ".json"
+Note that extension of files cannot be ".json"